floorberkhout/commit4life/README.md

 		> This folder contains the screenshot of the game stated in the name, but visualized with matplotlib <

 ##### Algorithms
+	1. main.py loads car objects
+	2. main.py loads board object

+	- Randomize
+			Image!?
+		3. It chooses random car object
+		4. It chooses random move [1, -1]
+		5. It sees if making the move is possible
+			> It makes the move if it is possible
+		6. It checks if the winning(red/ X) car is in front of the exit, this means it has won If this is not the case
+		7. repeat

+	- Improved random
+			 Image?!
+		3. It chooses random car object from the moveable cars
+		4. It chooses random move [1, -1]
+		5. It sees if making the move is possible
+			> It makes the move if it is possible
+		6. It checks if another car is preventing the winning(red/ X) car from getting out, this means it has won If this is not the case
+		7. repeat
+		   If this is the case
+		7. It iterates over the solution and prunes all the duplicated boards to find the fastest way to the winning board within this solution

+	- x_first
+		> Depth-first
+			3. It takes the node that was last put in the queue (Last In, First Out)

+			4. It identifies a possible move
+			5. It creates the corresponding node
+			6. It compares the new node with nodes earlier up the tree
+			7. It checks if another car is preventing the winning(red/ X) car from getting out, this means it has won If this is not the case
+			8. It shut of nodes that represent a board state that was achieved before
+			9. repeat

+		> Breadth-first
+			3. It takes the node that is in front of the queue (First In, First Out)

+			4. It identifies all possible moves
+			5. It creates the corresponding nodes
+			6. It compares the new nodes with nodes earlier up the tree
+			7. It checks if another car is preventing the winning(red/ X) car from getting out, this means it has won If this is not the case
+			8. It shut of nodes that represent a board state that was achieved before
+			9. repeat

 ##### Testing
 !!! main.py uitleggen, hoe reproduceer je resultaten (uitleggen wat er in de commandline moet staan) !!!